 Originally from the Channel Islands of Great Britain, Hounsome has competed in Europe and attended England 's prestigious sporting institute, Loughborough University, where he earned a Bachelor of Science degree in Sport Science and Physical Education and also garnered an English F.A.
 Coaching license.

-Hounsome is also the author of a book, "The Baffled Parent's Guide to Coaching Girls' Soccer" available at Barnes & Nobel, Borders and at Amazon.com.
+Hounsome is also the author of a book, "The Baffled Parent's Guide to Coaching Girls' Soccer" available at Barnes & Noble, Borders and at Amazon.com.